 If a fan or spectator is asked to leave a GNBVT athletic site or GNBVT road game they will receive a formal written warning.
 If the same fan/spectator is asked to leave any other GNBVT athletic event they will be issued a no-trespass order lasting one year and be asked not to attend road athletic events.

 Greater New Bedford Voc-Tech High School 1121 Ashley Boulevard New Bedford, MA 02745 508-998-3321 www.gnbvt.edu

-Administration

-James O'Brien, Superintendent-Director james.obrien@gnbvt.edu

-Michael Watson, Academic Principal michael.watson@gnbvt.edu
+Administration Michael Watson, Superintendent-Director michael.watson@gnbvt.edu

+Warley Williams, Principal warley.williams@gnbvt.edu